dfilaretti/WeirdDrums/README.md

 * [gabba](http://danielefilaretti.com/downloads/misc/LittleTeknoDrummer-examples/gabba.mp3)
 * [tek](http://danielefilaretti.com/downloads/misc/LittleTeknoDrummer-examples/tek.mp3)

+## Builds

+Coming soon! (in the meanwhile... build it yourself, or drop me a line if need help!)

 ## Architecture / how to use

 As in the original Mictoronic, the architecture is quite simple.